PyMamba/mamba-framework/docs/development/controller.rst

 Returning values from controller actions
 ========================================

-I'm pretty sure that the reader already notices that we use an ``Ok`` object as return from our controller actions.
+I'm pretty sure that the reader already noticed that we use an ``Ok`` object as return from our controller actions.
 The :class:`~mamba.web.responses.Ok` class is one of the multiple built-in response objects that you can return from your application controllers.

-Mamba defines 13 predefined types of response objects that set the content-type and other parameters of the HTTP response that our applications can return back to the web clients.
+Mamba defines 14 predefined types of response objects that set the content-type and other parameters of the HTTP response that our applications can return back to the web clients.

     * :class:`~mamba.web.response.Response` dummy base response object, we can use this object to create ad-hoc responses on demand.
 All the rest of responses inherits from this class
     * :class:`~mamba.web.response.Ok` - Ok 200 HTTP Response
     * :class:`~mamba.web.response.Created` - Ok 201 HTTP Response
+    * :class:`~mamba.web.response.Unknown` - Unknown 209 HTTP Response (this HTTP code is not defined, mamba returns that when a route just returns None)
     * :class:`~mamba.web.response.MovedPermanently` - Ok 301 HTTP Response
     * :class:`~mamba.web.response.Found` - Ok 302 HTTP Response
     * :class:`~mamba.web.response.SeeOther` - Ok 303 HTTP Response